- Safety and Health Topics

 This workplace violence website provides information on the extent of violence in the workplace, assessing the hazards in different settings and developing workplace violence prevention plans for individual worksites.

 Workplace violence is any act or threat of physical violence, harassment, intimidation, or other threatening disruptive behavior that occurs at the work site.
 It ranges from threats and verbal abuse to physical assaults and even homicide.
 It can affect and involve employees, clients, customers and visitors.
 Acts of violence and other injuries is currently the fourth-leading cause of fatal occupational injuries in the United States.
-According to the Bureau of Labor Statistics Census of Fatal Occupational Injuries (CFOI), of the 4,547 fatal workplace injuries that occurred in the United States in 2010, 506 were workplace homicides.
-Homicide is the leading cause of death for women in the workplace.
+According to the Bureau of Labor Statistics Census of Fatal Occupational Injuries (CFOI), of the 4,679 fatal workplace injuries that occurred in the United States in 2017, 458 were cases of intentional injury by another person.
 [More...]
 However it manifests itself, workplace violence is a major concern for employers and employees nationwide.